Supermodel Izabel Goulart’s Bikini Body Workouts Are Next-Level

 Like Izabel Goulart, Dutch supermodel Doutzen Kroes is a fitness buff who loves to work out, as the Inquisitr has reported.

-Doutzen, a mom of two, maintains her hot bikini body with an organic high-protein diet and rigorous exercise sessions that include ballet, boxing, Pilates, cycling, and calisthenics.
+Doutzen, a mother-of-two, maintains her hot bikini body with an organic high-protein diet and rigorous exercise sessions that include ballet, boxing, Pilates, cycling, and calisthenics.

 “I used to always box and run, and with boxing, I would build a lot of muscle,” said Doutzen, who’s married to Dutch DJ Sunnery James.
 “After I had my son [Phyllon, born in 2011], I started doing ballet.”